-The Boulding link with brewing was maintained until the late 18th Century when the family members were generally noted as maltsters and owned the Red Lion pub in Wye (1600-1750), a small market town next to Crundale, The Swan in Lynsted and The Three Crowns in Sittingbourne.
+The Boulding link with brewing was maintained until the late 18th Century when the family members were generally noted as maltsters and owned the Red Lion pub in Wye (c1600-1750), a small market town next to Crundale, The Swan in Lynsted (1772-1775) and The Three Crowns (1759-1791+) in Sittingbourne.

 The name Boulding/en is also found today in Norfolk and Warwickshire and a number of Bouldens in Cornwall but more interestingly in north Holland and Denmark suggesting possible Saxon origins, for the suffix "ing" means "son of" in early English thus arriving at a meaning of "son of the bold".

 There is also the famous Bolling family of Bolling Hall near Bradford, once a powerful family until they supported the wrong side in the Wars of the Roses and I have often wondered if the Kentish Bollyngs were an offshoot of this family.
-I wonder if I haven't already found this connection in the Calendar of entries in the Papal registers "1364 f82 Thomas, son of Robert Bolling of Sandwich.
+I wonder if I haven't already found this connection in the Calendar of entries in the Papal registers, Petitions to the Pope: "1364 f82 Thomas, son of Robert Bolling of Sandwich.
 For a benefice in the gift of the prior and convent of St. John's, Beverley."
 This is a direct link with the Kentish family and the Gradford Bollyngs.

 Bolling is, of course, the same name as Boleyn.
-Anne's father signed his own name "Bollyng" (see letter hanging on the wall at Hever, Kent).
+Anne's father signed his own name "Bollyng" in a letter written to his daughter at Hever (see letter hanging on the wall at Hever, Kent).

 1926: Bonnington's "grand old man" Mr Charles Boulding, passed away on Sunday at the age of 90 years.
 By his death the district loses a truly remarkable man, who never experienced a days illness in all his 90 years.
 He was born in September 1836 and for the past 50 years resided at Goddards Farm, Bonnington.
 For a number of years he was in partnership with his brother [George] at Court Lodge Farm.
 He also had extensive agricultural and grazing interests in Romney Marsh.